jamesgol/woocommerce-cart-stock-reducer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow WooCommerce inventory stock to be reduced when adding items to cart
+Allow WooCommerce inventory stock to be reduced when adding items to cart and/or expire items from the cart

 == Description ==